MidnightsFX/ValhallaEternal/ValhallEternal/README.md

 - Guardian of the Gates | Tower shields block is %+ stronger
 - Lineage of legend | Increases amount of gold or valuables found (chance?)
 - Ever Watchful | Recieve less damage from backstabs
+- Brutal Defiance | Enables Shield bash on your equipped shield, repeatedly blocking in succession releases a burst of damage

 ## Freya | Mistlands
 Goddess of Love, Sex, Beauty, War & Seiðr Magic